JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_6.md

 A Foundation for belief in God and Spiritual Uniformity.

 Somewhere around 2,500 years ago, there was a remarkable event.
-A new concept, sometimes given the name of "Perennial Philosophy," entered the human psyche.
+A new concept, sometimes given the name of “Perennial Philosophy,” entered the human psyche.
 Eventually it became the benchmark philosophy of all major religions.
 Its four main principles are:

 1. Matter and self-consciousness are manifestations of the First Source and Center, known also as God, Tao, Brahman, Yahweh, Heavenly Father, Allah, etc.